aleksandr-m/gitflow-maven-plugin/README.md

 All `-finish` goals have `keepBranch` parameter which controls whether created support branch will be kept in Git after the goal finishes.
 The default value is `false` (i.e. the supporting branch will be deleted).

+All `-finish` goals have `skipTestProject` parameter which controls whether Maven `test` goal will be called before merging branches.
+The default value is `false` (i.e. the project will be tested before merging branches).

 # Non-interactive Release